nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 - A sock drawer will be able to match one of its socks to a given sock.
 - A sock drawer will be able to match two of its own socks.

+## Running the Tests
+If you have questions on how to run the tests, please check the [rspec-help](../rspec-help.md) document.

 ## Releases
 ### Release 0: `SockDrawer#match_for`
 In the tests for the `SockDrawer` class is an example group `"#match_for"` that describes what should happen when a sock drawer matches one of its socks to a given sock.
 Run the tests.
 The three tests in the example group should be failing.
 Update the `SockDrawer` class in `sock_drawer.rb` to make the tests pass.